25 Shade-Loving Plants for Where the Sun Don’t Shine

 Ferns—lady ferns, especially—come about as close as any plant gets to being able to grow in total darkness.
 The playful fronds of this hardy shade plant initially develop in a pleasing shade of light green, then darken as the fern matures.

-Get lady ferns from Burpee for $11.95 (per plant).
+Get lady ferns from Gardener’s Supply Company (3 roots) for $17.99.

 4. Bleeding Hearts

-In many hardiness zones, Bleeding Hearts (Dicentra spectabilis) carries its pink or white, heart-shaped flowers from spring through early summer.
+In many hardiness zones, bleeding hearts (Dicentra spectabilis) carries its pink or white, heart-shaped flowers from spring through early summer.
 Satisfyingly easy to grow, this exotic-looking perennial shade plant stands out from the rest in low-light garden beds.

-RELATED: The Invincible Yard: 17 Ideas for Lazy Landscaping
+RELATED: The Invincible Yard: 25 Ideas for Lazy Landscaping

 5. Dogwood